Article Translations: (Spanish)

 How could we live without our smartphones, laptops, and other devices that allow us to go online?
 That's how most of us keep in touch with friends and family, take pictures, do our homework, do research, find out the latest news, and even shop.

 But besides the millions of sites to visit and things to do, going online offers lots of ways to waste time — and even get into trouble.
-And just as in the non-cyber world, some people you encounter online might try to take advantage of you, steal your personal information, or harass or threaten you (called cyberbullying).
+But some people you meet online might try to take advantage of you, steal your personal information, or harass or threaten you (called cyberbullying).

-You've probably heard stories about people who got into trouble for something they did online — whether it was sending an inappropriate photograph by text message, joining in on some online bullying on a website or message app, or getting ripped off by someone they met through a website.
+You might know people who got into trouble for something they did online — whether it was sexting, bullying on a website or message app, or getting ripped off by someone they met online.

-Because users can easily remain anonymous, some of the more popular websites and messaging apps might attract adults who pretend to be teens or kids.
+Because users can remain anonymous, popular websites and messaging apps might attract adults who pretend to be teens or kids.
 They'll sometimes ask visitors for pictures or information about themselves, their families, or where they live — information that shouldn't be given away.

-Usually, the people who request personal information like home addresses, phone numbers, and email addresses use this information to fill mailboxes and answering machines with advertisements.
-In some cases, though, predators may use this information to begin illegal or indecent relationships or to harm a person or family.
+Usually, people who ask for personal information like home addresses, phone numbers, and email addresses use this information to fill mailboxes and answering machines with ads.
+In some cases, though, predators use it to begin illegal or indecent relationships or to harm a person or family.

-First rule?
-Check your mood!
+First rule: Check your mood!
 Are you feeling upset or angry?
-Then this is not the time to be messaging or posting on a social media site.
+Then it's not the time to be messaging or posting on a social media site.
 People don't always make good decisions or think straight when they're stressed out or upset.
 If you have to, call someone or go for a run instead before you start venting online.

-Second rule: when you're on a website, try to remain as anonymous as possible.
+Second rule: When you're on a website, try to remain as anonymous as possible.
 That means keeping all private information private.
-Here are some examples of private information that you should never allow the public to see:
+Private information that you should never allow the public to see includes: